 - Password protect your home Wi-Fi and don't upload content on public connections, like at a library or cafe.

-- Get yourself a rock solid password and don't tell it to anyone.
+- Get yourself a rock-solid password and don't tell it to anyone.
+Better yet, use a password manager.

 - Use multiple cloud services for an added layer of redundancy and backup everything outside of the cloud as well.